Getting started with

 Customizing fields of assets

 The fields you see on the forms when you edit requirements, test cases and issues are a default set of fields visible out of the box.
-If you have some information you would like to store to an additional field, let’s say for example for your issues, you can configure a custom field for it.
+If you have some information you would like to store in an additional field, let’s say for example for your issues, you can configure a custom field for it.
+You can also hide the unneeded ones.

 In Testlab, custom fields are configured via project details and are always project-specific.
-You can add custom fields for requirements, test cases, and issues.
+You can add custom fields for requirements, test cases, test case steps and issues.
+You can also set some of the fields to be mandatory if you want to be sure they are filled.

 How should I use versions and/or environments?